Reflections

 This grey heron is looking for fish in a moat near Christianshavn, Copenhagen, Denmark.
 (Photo copyright © by Kaj Halberg)

-The water tupelo (Nyssa aquatica) is a large tree, native to swamps and floodplains in the south-eastern United States, from southern Virginia to eastern Texas.
-It is characterized by a swollen base, which tapers up to a long, straight bole, and its root are often under water.
+The water tupelo (Nyssa aquatica) is a large tree, to 30 m tall, native to swamps and floodplains in the south-eastern United States, from southern Illinois, Indiana, and Virginia southwards to south-eastern Texas and northern Florida.
+It is characterized by a swollen base, which tapers into to a long, straight bole, and its roots are often under water.
+The trunk diameter at the base may be up to 3.5 m, further up to 1.3 m.

 The generic name relates to the nysiades, Greek nymphs of the mythical Mount Nysa.
 They were entrusted with the care of the infant god Dionysos.
 The common name is derived from the Creek ito (‘tree’) and opilwa (‘swamp’).